 Health care ethics and law is a broad field of study, which covers a range of interesting and challenging topics.
 The range of ethical and legal issues in healthcare is ever expanding, fuelled by both technological and social change.
 The role of the media in raising public awareness about the provision and development of health care means that now, more than ever, doctors have to be able to think through the ethical aspects of their practice, and communicate it effectively.
 Ethics and law on the medical undergraduate curriculum covers the basic principles and issues that all professionals have to be minimally aware of in order to practice.
 If you enjoyed that part of the curriculum but want to explore issues in greater depth, this is the course for you!

-On this programme you will examine the role that moral and legal frameworks play in helping to understand and resolve ethical and legal dilemmas, You will learn about the theoretical basis for those frameworks, and learn how to use them to think critically about ethics and law in healthcare.
-You will develop knowledge of moral theory (philosophy) and law, and also transferable skills in critical thinking reasoning, argumentation and writing.
+On this programme you will examine the role that moral and legal frameworks play in helping to understand and resolve ethical and legal dilemmas.
+You will learn about the theoretical basis for those frameworks, and learn how to use them to think critically about ethics and law in healthcare.
+You will develop knowledge of moral theory (philosophy) and key aspects of medical law, and also transferable skills in critical thinking reasoning, argumentation and writing.

 Why study this course

 This course will equip you to critically analyse practical ethical and legal dilemmas in healthcare and academic ethical and legal work.
-We also offer the opportunity to develop qualitative research skills, culminating in an ‘empirical bioethics’ dissertation project.
+It will also give you the skills to carry out your own independent research on ethical and legal issues in medicine.
+We offer the opportunity to develop transferable qualitative research skills, culminating in an ‘empirical bioethics’ dissertation project.

 The course attracts students from other Universities in the UK as we are one of only 4 programmes nationally to offer Health Care Ethics and Law as an intercalating degree.

-By the end of the programme, you should have knowledge and understanding of:
+On completion of this course you should have knowledge and understanding of: